rexdivakar/Deep-Learning-Setup/index.md

 1. DLL error then extract the DDL script from ddl.zip and paste it to C:\Windows\System32.
 2. Run the Visual studio driver attached for device kernel compatibility issues.

-You can use the [editor on GitHub](https://github.com/rexdivakar/Deep-Learning-Setup/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.